LatAm Conference

 -

-Seth Jaeger
+Dr. Seth Jaeger

 Seth Jaeger is an international educator, gifted program coordinator, and researcher specializing in gifted Third Culture Kids.
 With experience across the U.S., Colombia, Ukraine, Russia and Morocco, he combines practical leadership with scholarly insight.
 His work focuses on intellectual resilience, transcultural giftedness, and inclusive enrichment models.
 Seth holds a doctorate in educational leadership and presents globally on innovative approaches to gifted education in diverse, high-mobility contexts.